-- Pharo has still monolithic structure with a lot of old code (even though all our efforts are on that); - There is structural hidden dependencies requiring deep analysis to be revealed.
-For example, Stream depends on Compiler while it should be the inverse: - The definition of the Pharo's kernel is fuzzy and dispatched through different packages which aren't autonomous and self contained.
+- Pharo has a monolithic structure with a lot of old code (even though all our efforts are on that); - There are hidden structural dependencies requiring deep analysis to be revealed.
+For example, Stream depends on Compiler while it should be the inverse; - The definition of what is part of the Pharo kernel is fuzzy and dispatched through different packages which aren't autonomous and self contained.